MrSquid25/SLAE/Assignment 3/README.md

         _start:

         alignment:
-                or cx,0xfff         ; Page alingment
+                or cx,0xfff         ; Page alignment

         search_shell:
                 inc ecx             ; Increment our page alignment (space "created" where the shellcode will be executed)